General Schedule (specific panels/workshops, time assignments, and speaker bios are below).

 What makes a story/poem/essay stand out in the slush pile?
 What do editors love?
 What are their secret pet peeves?
 This panel of literary magazine and small press editors is here to pull back the curtain and let you know what happens behind the scenes of the submission and rejection and acceptance process and answer your questions about publishing and the writing life.

 Publishing, cross-genre.
-Panelists: Nate Brown (American Short Fiction), Paula Whyman (Scoundrel Time), Steven Leyva (Little Patuxent Review), Joe Killiany (Barrelhouse), more to be named soon.
+Panelists: Nate Brown (American Short Fiction), Paula Whyman (Scoundrel Time), Marcos Martinez (Stillhouse Press), Allison Wright (Virginia Quarterly Review), Mark Drew (Gettysburg Review).
+Moderated by Joe Killiany (Barrelhouse).

 Action Writing that Moves

 Ah, it's that dreaded part of your story when your characters have been chatting and navel-gazing for way too long and now they actually have to get up and do something.
 Yes, that part of your story that suddenly feels like an instruction manual: Mary threw the vase at Tom's head but it missed by three inches.
 Tom walked toward Mary and took his left hand and grabbed her blue t-shirt in his clenched fist and then he moved his right hand upward six inches into the air and then moved it down to hit her.
 By this time, he was close to her so he also took his right foot and wrapped it around her left foot to trip her but at the same time she was bringing both her hands around his throat.
 Agggh!
 We'll analyze various successful examples of action writing in both commercial and literary fiction and identify specific tips to help you write action scenes that are clear, smooth, and irresistibly engaging.

 It's All About Us: Diversity in Speculative Fiction